Trading Regulation in Italy: How the Markets Are Supervised and What Traders Must Know

 Quick Overview of Trading Regulation in Italy

-• Legal Status: Stocks and listed derivatives are legal via regulated venues; forex and CFDs are legal when offered by authorized firms; crypto trading is generally permitted but treated as a higher-risk area with evolving rules and stricter compliance expectations.
+- Legal Status: Stocks and listed derivatives are legal and supervised; forex/CFDs are legal when offered by properly authorized firms; crypto trading is legal but sits in a fast-evolving compliance landscape (often treated as a “grey zone” by retail users depending on product structure and provider licensing).

 Key Regulators of Trading in Italy